Skip to content

 - report.html

-For a standardized format across all your test frameworks, consider using CTRF:
+For a standardized format across all your test frameworks, use CTRF:

 test: